fmrtl73/pxdocs/content/portworx-install-with-kubernetes/cloud/aws/aws-eks/operator.md

 This topic explains how to install Portworx with EKS (Elastic Kubernetes Service).
 Follow the steps in this topic in order.

 {{<info>}}
+**NOTE:**

-**NOTE:** You can follow these procedures to deploy Portworx on AWS Outposts.
+ - You can follow these procedures to deploy Portworx on AWS Outposts.
+ - Follow the steps in this section to install Portworx on EKS-D.
 {{</info>}}

 ## Prepare